Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Pragmatic State Estimation: Decode Hold

-The finite state Markov process is readily shown to be aperiodic and irreducible, and thus ergodic.
-Accordingly, the error probability $P_e$ introduced in \eqref{eq:Pe_def}, expressing the average time spent by the chain in $(0,1)$ and $(1,0)$, can be computed as the sum of the stationary probabilities of such states, denoted by $\pi_{(0,1)}$ and $\pi_{(1,0)}$.
-Solving the balance equation, we get The same approach can be leveraged to derive the performance of the D\&H estimator when the nodes operate following a reactive transmission policy, leaning on the surrogate myopic model introduced in Sec.~\ref{sec:myopicest}.
+The same approach can be leveraged to derive the performance of the D\&H estimator when the nodes operate following a reactive transmission policy, leaning on the surrogate myopic model introduced in Sec.~\ref{sec:myopicest}.
 The corresponding transition probabilities for the Markov chain $(X_n, \est_n)$ take the form reported in Fig.~\ref{fig:mc_est_reactive}.
 In this case, the term $(1-\tilde\alpha)^{M-1}$ captures the probability for a source to deliver an update over a slot once a state change has taken place, with the activation probability $\tilde\alpha$ defined in \eqref{eq:myopic_def}.
 The stationary distribution of the chain gives in this case

 leading to an average error probability

 As discussed, this is exact for symmetric sources (i.e. $\qzo=\qoz$), whereas it is only an approximation in the asymmetric case.